Ultimate guide to the Carrick-a-Rede Rope Bridge 2024/25

 What is the history behind the Carrick A Rede Rope Bridge?

 The bridge has a rich history dating back to when it was first erected by fishermen to access the salmon located off the coast.
-Over the years, it has become a popular destination for visitors seeking adventure along the coastal route.
+Over the years, it has become a popular destination for visitors who want to challenge themselves to an incredible walk.

 Where is the Carrick A Rede Rope Bridge located?

-The bridge is situated near the town of ballintoy and ballycastle along the stunning antrim coast in county antrim, northern ireland.
+The bridge is situated near the town of Ballintoy and Ballycastle along the stunning Antrim coast and Glens in County Antrim, Northern Ireland.

 Sign on the Antrim road that leads to the Glens of Antrim.
 To the left is the north sea and up ahead is an arch cut out of the stone cliff that covers the road